hazelcast/hazelcast-reference-manual/src/ScheduledExecutorService.md

 }
 ```

-There are two different modes of durability for the service.
+There are two different modes of durability for the service:

-1. Upon partition specific scheduling the future task is stored both in the primary partition and also in its N backups (N: Durability property in config).
-More specifically, there is always one or more backups to take ownership of the task in the event of a lost node.
-If a node is lost the task will be re-scheduled on the backup (new primary) node, which might induce further delays on the subsequent executions of the task.
+1. Upon partition specific scheduling, the future task is stored both in the primary partition and also in its N backups, N being the `<durability>` property in the configuration.
+More specifically, there are always one or more backups to take ownership of the task in the event of a lost member.
+If a member is lost, the task will be re-scheduled on the backup (new primary) member, which might induce further delays on the subsequent executions of the task.
-eg. If we schedule a task to run in 10 seconds from now, `schedule(new ExampleTask(), 10, TimeUnit.SECONDS);` and after 5 seconds the owner node goes down (before the execution takes place), then the backup owner will re-schedule the task in 10 seconds from now.
-Therefore, from the user's perspective waiting on the result, this will be available in `10 + 5 = 15` seconds rather than 10 s/he originally anticipated.
+For example, if we schedule a task to run in 10 seconds from now, `schedule(new ExampleTask(), 10, TimeUnit.SECONDS);` and after 5 seconds the owner member goes down (before the execution takes place), then the backup owner will re-schedule the task in 10 seconds from now.
+Therefore, from the user's perspective waiting on the result, this will be available in `10 + 5 = 15` seconds rather than 10 seconds as it is anticipated originally.
 If `atFixedRate` was used, then only the initial delay is affected in the above scenario, all subsequent executions should adhere to the given period parameter.

-2. Upon member specific scheduling the future task is *only* stored in the member itself, which means that in the event of a lost node, the task will be lost as well.
+2. Upon member specific scheduling, the future task is *only* stored in the member itself, which means that in the event of a lost member, the task will be lost as well.

-To accomplish the described durability all tasks provide a unique identity/name; before scheduling takes place.
-The name allows the service to reach the scheduled task even after the caller (client or node) goes down, and also allows helps to prevent duplicate tasks.
+To accomplish the described durability, all tasks provide a unique identity/name before the scheduling takes place.
+The name allows the service to reach the scheduled task even after the caller (client or member) goes down, and also allows helps to prevent duplicate tasks.
-The name of the task can be user defined if needs be, by implementing the `com.hazelcast.scheduledexecutor.NamedTask` interface. (plain wrapper util available here `com.hazelcast.scheduledexecutor.TaskUtils#named(java.lang.String, java.lang.Runnable)`).
-If the task doesn't provide a name in its implementation, the service provides a random UUID for it, internally.
+The name of the task can be user-defined if it needs to be, by implementing the `com.hazelcast.scheduledexecutor.NamedTask` interface (plain wrapper util is available here: `com.hazelcast.scheduledexecutor.TaskUtils#named(java.lang.String, java.lang.Runnable)`).
+If the task does not provide a name in its implementation, the service provides a random UUID for it, internally.

-Upon scheduling the service returns an `IScheduledFuture` which on top of the `java.util.concurrent.ScheduledFuture` functionality provides API to get the resource handler of the task `ScheduledTaskHandler` and also the runtime statistics of the task.
+Upon scheduling, the service returns an `IScheduledFuture` which on top of the `java.util.concurrent.ScheduledFuture` functionality provides API to get the resource handler of the task `ScheduledTaskHandler` and also the runtime statistics of the task.
-For reference:
+Please see below for your reference:

 ```
 package com.hazelcast.scheduledexecutor;